SANGAMI-1410/AI-Drone-Livestock-Monitoring/README.md

 - Integration with live dashboard for monitoring

 ## Note
-Due to company confidentiality policies, the source code for this project cannot be shared publicly.
-This repository documents the architecture and my contributions to the project.
+This repository highlights the system architecture, deployment workflow, and my technical contributions during the internship.
+Source code and production assets are not publicly shared due to organizational confidentiality policies.

 ## Internship Verification